Saint Augustine Florida

 A CASE OF DEADLY ADULTERY AND CALCULATED RAGE that occurred at Castillo de San Marcos

-In the month of July, 1784, when this mighty fortress was given back to the Spanish from the English, a new commander, Colonel Garcia Marti and his pretty young wife, Dolores arrived to start their new life here.
-It wasn’t long until Colonel Marti’s young, handsome, charming assistant, Captain Abela was introduced to the outgoing, friendly Dolores.
+In the month of July, 1784, when the fortress was given back to the Spanish from the English, a new commander, Colonel Garcia Marti, and his pretty young wife, Dolores arrived to start their new life here.
+It wasn’t long until Colonel Marti’s young, handsome, charming assistant, Captain Abela, was introduced to the outgoing, friendly Dolores.

 Dolores wore a strong perfume, that she put on liberally.
 One day, when Captain Abela was giving his report to Colonel Marti, the good colonel couldn’t help but notice the strong aroma of Dolores’ perfume, all over the front of Captain Abela’s uniform.
 Uh Oh!
-In the darkness of night, when most of the soldiers had gone back to town to spend the night, both Dolores and Captain Abela disappeared from sight.
+In the darkness of night, when most of the soldiers had gone back to town, both Dolores and Captain Abela disappeared.
 Only about 30 soldiers remained on duty at the fort.

 After several days, the soldiers were wondering where their beloved Captain Abela was, as he didn’t show up for the daily call.
 Colonel Marti told the soldiers that Captain Abela was sent on a special mission to Cuba.

 Friends of Dolores began to wonder what happened to her.
 So, Colonel Marti held a large dinner party, inviting all their friends from town.
 He told them, with great concern, that Dolores had become ill from the weather in St. Augustine, and was sent to live with her Aunt in Mexico, who would nurse her back to health.
-Dolores would then be sent back to Spain to live, where it was more agreeable with her constitution.
-Funny, but she didn’t look sick to them, the last time they had seen her.
-Questions and theories circulated about what really had happened, but Colonel Marti’s story wasn’t directly challenged.
+Dolores would then return to Spain to live, where it was more agreeable with her constitution.
+Funny, but she didn’t look sick to those around her, the last time they had seen her.
+Questions and theories circulated about what really happened, but Colonel Marti’s story wasn’t directly challenged.

-It wasn’t until 1833, fifty years later when Castillo de San Marcos was under American control, that the truth was inadvertently uncovered by a curious American officer, Lieutenant Tuttle.
-He was studying the architecture of this place, and was puzzled when he found a hollow sound in one of the walls of the dungeon area.
-When he removed the first brick, a rush of air, smelling like a strong perfume flowed swiftly into the room.
-After taking down the wall, he found the hidden room, and two skeleton remains of two former prisoners, chained to the wall.
+It wasn’t until 1833, fifty years later, when Castillo de San Marcos was under American control, that the truth was inadvertently uncovered by a curious American officer, Lieutenant Tuttle.
+He was studying the architecture of the fort, and was puzzled when he detected a hollow sound in one of the walls of the dungeon area.
+When he removed the first brick, a rush of air, smelling like a strong perfume, flowed swiftly into the room.
+After taking down the wall, he found the hidden room, and two skeletal remains chained to the wall.

-It is thought that Captain Marti had Dolores and Captain Abela chained and entombed here to end their lives.
-Probably at least some of the guards on duty were in cahoots with the Colonel, and this dastardly deed of revenge went undiscovered.
+It is thought that Captain Marti had Dolores and Captain Abela chained and entombed to end their lives.
+At least some of the guards on duty were probably in cahoots with the Colonel, and this dastardly deed of revenge went undiscovered for years.
 Leave it to an American soldier to find out the truth!

 MANIFESTATIONS